slaash10/NieR-Automata-/README.md

 I took the time of the student and understand and am amused to rewrite the code.
 I thank Zerthox for being able to share his code, now I try to make other themes while avoiding taking from the code of Zerthox and his friends.

+# Me on discord
-By AbdelBoukelch#6818 (Name on discord)
+By AbdelBoukelch#6818
+# Link to dl css
 Link my profile : https://github.com/Wahrandz
-Link directly to the CSS THEME :
+Link directly to the CSS THEME :https://github.com/Wahrandz/NieR-Automata-/tree/master/Theme%20css

 # Preview
 # Nier_Automata